 The money you invest and the money that you could lose is yours.
 Don’t be overly influenced by others (including me!).
 Invest for the long haul.
 Investing can be risky – that’s how money is made.
 However, by educating yourself you’ll find that investing isn’t all that scary and you can minimize the risks, so you get a good night’s sleep every night.

-Second, based on the objectives we just covered, and to make sure you're diversified, how much do you want to put in each class of investment?
-For the average person, a third in stocks, a third in bonds and a third in real estate might be a sound mix.
-If you've got a weak stomach for the volatility of the stock market, maybe 20% in stocks with the remainder split between bonds and real estate may be better.
+Second, based on your age and the objectives we just covered, and to make sure you're diversified, how much do you want to put in each class of investment?
+A person may choose to put 60% in stocks, a 10% in bonds and 30% in real estate.
+If you've got a weak stomach for the volatility of the stock market, maybe 40% in stocks with the remainder split between bonds and real estate may be better.
 You decide.
 Also, every year or two after you start investing, rebalance your holdings, meaning that if your original mix was 40% stocks, 20% bonds and 40% real estate, and one of those classes has climbed a lot, so that the mix is now way off your initial target, you should sell some of the appreciated class and invest the proceeds in the other classes.

 Third, let's tackle stocks.
-Here the decision is easy if you take my advice: put all of the amount destined for stocks in an S&P 500 index mutual fund.
-But there are other options covered in Chapter 2, so you might want to go read that again and see if maybe you want to put most in the S&P 500 index mutual fund and a bit on one or more of the other options.
+Here the decision is easy if you take my advice: put all of the amount destined for stocks in the two S&P 500 index mutual funds.
+But for more aggressive or more conservative investors there are other options covered in Chapter 2, so you might want to go read that again and see if maybe you want to put most in the S&P 500 index mutual funds and a bit on one or more of the other options.

 Fourth is bonds.
 Go with high-quality/investment-grade bonds (rated BBB or above), with income of about 5%, and split the amount destined for bonds among 2 - 5 different bonds, preferably in different industries (for instance, a technology company, a health-care company and an insurance company).
 If you're in a high tax bracket, consider tax-free municipal bonds; again high-quality/investment-grade bonds and desirably insured.

 Finally, real estate.
-If you want simple, maybe consider a real-estate mutual fund or a REIT, as discussed at the end of Chapter 4.
-But if you take my advice and consider buying one or more condo apartments or duplexes to rent, you need to start by deciding whether you want both income and appreciation (where you buy with cash) or only appreciation (where you get a mortgage).
+If you want simple, or the funds you have are limited, maybe consider a real-estate mutual fund or a REIT, as discussed at the end of Chapter 4.
+But if you have more funds -- hundreds of thousands of dollars -- take my advice and consider buying one or more condo apartments or duplexes to rent.
+You need to start by deciding whether you want both income and appreciation (where you buy with cash) or only appreciation (where you get a mortgage).
 Then, to find the right properties, get help from a Realtor that is familiar with investment properties and will listen to your requirements.
-Look for condos in the $200,000 - $350,000 price range or duplexes in the $400,000 - $550,000 price range (in 2022 $300,000 - $450,000 for condos and $550,00 - $700,000 for duplexes), in good neighborhoods (for appreciation, so it attracts good tenants and to reduce vacancy), and pick those which, if bought for cash, would have a conservative net income of at least 5% - 6% of the purchase price.
+Look for condos in the $200,000 - $350,000 price range or duplexes in the $400,000 - $550,000 price range (in 2022 $300,000 - $450,000 for condos and $550,00 - $700,000 for duplexes), in good neighborhoods (for appreciation, so it attracts good tenants and to reduce vacancy), and pick those which, if bought for cash, would have a conservative net income of at least 4% - 6% of the purchase price.
 You can determine that easily by going here, where I take you by the hand to help you pick and analyze properties.

 The previous chapters can be accessed by clicking on the buttons below, if you need to go back.
 I hope you enjoyed these pages, and that they were helpful.